brandonsides/grundfunken/README.md

 # Conditionals

-The final syntactic construct in Phonk is the `if` expression.
+The final syntactic construct in Grundfunken is the `if` expression.
 Unlike those covered so far, an `if` expression does not involve binding an identifier, and does not have binding or using expressions.

 Instead, an `if` expression consists of an `if` clause, a `then` clause, and an `else` clause.
 If